Casino Cruises in Florida

 Horizon’s Edge Casino Cruises

-Horizon’s Edge Casino Cruises opened their first service in Florida, the 186 foot SS Horizon’s Edge sailing from Miami in 2006 with two sailings each day, every day late morning and evening.
-The ship could carry 500 guests and on board there were 225 slot machine and 11 gaming tables.
+Horizon’s Edge Casino Cruises opened their first service in Florida, the 186-foot SS Horizon’s Edge sailing from Miami in 2006 with two sailings daily, every day late morning and evening.
+The ship could carry 500 guests, and on board, there were 225 slot machines and 11 gaming tables.

-Horizon’s Edge closed their Florida operation in 2009.
+Horizon’s Edge closed its Florida operation in 2009.

 Island Breeze International

-Island Breeze International took over the former Black Diamond casino cruise ship in May 2013 and relaunched it as the Island Breeze Casino offering gambling cruises in April 2014 from the Port of Palm Beach.
+Island Breeze International took over the former Black Diamond casino cruise ship in May 2013.
+It relaunched it as the Island Breeze Casino, offering gambling cruises in April 2014 from the Port of Palm Beach.

 Jacks or Better Casino